 "It took me only a few minutes"

 Digital Photography is about the "RAW" file.
-Capturing the file is only half way.
+Capturing the file is only halfway.
 You have to edit and finish the process.
-This is were the real artistry takes place.
+This is where the real artistry takes place.

 The phrase your first 10,000 photographs will be your worse, has some merit.
 These 10,000 photographs are necessary in order to help your photography evolve, by hurrying, cutting corners and not putting the work in, will result in a longer learning process than necessary.
 It's the same with editing, your editing will never improve if you cut corners and not put in the hard yards.